I Saw The TV Glow Review (2024)

 It hits you emotionally, showing trauma and suffering in a powerful, relatable way, and that's the type of movie I love, as you will know if you have read my Hereditary review.

-It won't be for everyone though, but if you can connect with this one, you will get a lot out of it.
+It won't be for everyone though, a lot of people will think it is boring and pretentious and a film where nothing happens, and I do totally understand that viewpoint actually, but if you can connect with this one, you will also get a hell of a lot out of it.

 [I Saw The TV Glow On IMDB] [Where to watch I Saw The TV Glow]